thornoar/pshash/documentation/main.typ

   $E = #[`qwertyuiopasdfghjklzxcvbnmQWERTYUIOPASDFGHJKLZXCVBNM0123456789!@#$%`]$ //$
 ]

 The choice function gives us a way to enumerate all possible ways to select a sub-list from $E$.
 What is more, these selections can be made more "random" and unpredictable by means of complicating the argument shift function $T$.
-A reasonable practice is to set $T(lui(n)k)$ to the ASCII value of the character $E :: lui(n)k$.
+A reasonable practice is to set $T(lui(n)k)$ to the ASCII value of the character $E elt lui(n)k$.
 This way, each chosen character will influence the choice of the next, creating what is called a "chaotic system", where its behavior is fully determined, but even small changes to inputs eventually produce large changes in the output.
 Here is a little input-output table for the choice function of order 10 with the specified source and shift function:

 #align(center)[
   #table(